ENTRIES AND EXHIBITS

 - All entries and exhibits are subject to the Rules and Regulations of the Society.
 Exhibitors should familiarise themselves with the details relevant to the specific Sections in which they are exhibiting, located in the General Information or on the specific Section page.

-- Entries in all Sections will be received at the Show Office, situated in he Loxton Sporting Club accessible via Bookpurnong Terrace from Monday 25th September to Friday 29th September or as indicated at the head of each Section.
+- Entries in all Sections will be received at the Show Office, situated in the Loxton Homing Pigeon Clubrooms adjacent to the scoreboard via Bookpurnong Terrace from Monday 25th September to Friday 29th September or as indicated at the head of each Section.
 Entries via post, fax or email are welcome and will be processed during this week.

 - It is the responsibility of the Exhibitor to be aware of the dates and times for the closure of entries and receipt of exhibits for their respective Sections, and to adhere to them.
 Late entries and exhibits may be accepted by permission of the relevant Section Convener and where applicable the Pavilion Coordinator, but may not be eligible for judging.